Communication Skills and General Knowledge

 When children hear a lot of different words they are more likely to learn and better understand the world around them, and use different words themselves.

-In this edition we share with you some great information from the Raising Children website on what to expect in the early years with communication, and where you can find a range of fantastic children’s books in your community to help build their vocabulary.
+On this page we share with you some great information from the Raising Children website on what to expect in the early years with communication, and where you can find a range of fantastic children’s books in your community to help build their vocabulary.

 Communication and talking: what to expect in the early years